Last Updated: 04/18/2025

 First Tech Share Certificates Review

-First Tech Share Certificates are offered by First Tech, a credit union founded in 1952 and based in San Jose, CA. First Tech Share Certificates are available in 50 states (and Washington, DC).
+First Tech Share Certificates are offered by First Tech Federal Credit Union, a credit union founded in 1952 and based in San Jose, CA. First Tech Share Certificate are available in 50 states and Washington, DC.

 Key Takeaways